aditirajnish/ReligionMediaAssignment/README.md

 Jess and I wrote the story, and I coded and illustrated the game.

 Play the game using this link: https://repl.it/@molecule/ReligionMediaAssignment

+If running the game in repl.it, please run it in the Code environment, minimizing all file/console side bars in order to fully view the game window.